-I’m currently in Australia and the land down under is a land of extremes with lush tropical jungles on one coast and barren desert on another.
+I’m currently in Australia.
+The land down under is a place of extremes, with lush tropical jungles on one coast and barren desert on another.
 There are deadly spiders and snakes but also cute koalas and kangaroos.
 You’ll find some of the most beautiful coral in the world here but also deadly jellyfish and sharks.
 It’s an interesting country.
 Just how interesting?
 Well, here are some fun facts I dug up on Australia before I went:

 One third of Australia is desert.

 Australia has the lowest precipitation of the world’s inhabited continents.

 Australia has over 6,000 species of flies, about 4,000 species of ants, and about 350 species of termites.

 Australia has the world’s largest population of wild single-hump camels.

 There are more than 100 million sheep in Australia.